Kit No. 682

 In the early 1960’s, the United States Air Force recognized the need for improved tactical reconnaissance aircraft to reinforce the RF-101 Voodoo’s then in service.
 This was partly motivated by the fact that the Navy’s RF-8 Crusader had completely outclassed the RF-101 during the 1962 Cuban Missile Crisis, particularly in the low-level reconnaissance role.
 Determined to end this unacceptable state of affairs, the Air Force chose a modification of the F-4C fighter as its new reconnaissance platform.
 The RF-4C development program began in 1962, and the first production aircraft made its initial flight on May 18, 1964.

 A total of 505 RF-4Cs were ordered by the Air Force.
-The RF-4C can carry a variety of cameras in three different stations in its nose section.
-It can take photos at both high and low altitude, day or night.
-The RF-4C carries no offensive armament, although during the latter years of its service some were fitted with four AIM-9 Sidewinder missiles for defense on pylons inboard of its wing tanks.
+The RF-4C could carry a variety of cameras in three different stations in its nose section.
+It was able to take photos at both high and low altitude, day or night.
+The RF-4C carried no offensive armament, although during the latter years of its service some were fitted with four AIM-9 Sidewinder missiles for defense on pylons inboard of its wing tanks.
 The first unit to fly the RF-4C operationally was the 16th Tactical Reconnaissance Squadron.
 In October 1965 the 16th TRS deployed to Southeast Asia to provide photographic reconnaissance of the growing conflict in South Vietnam.
 Since then, RF-4Cs have been involved in reconnaissance missions all over the world, including Cuba, Iran, and the Desert Shield/Storm operation in Iraq in 1990-1991.
 The U.S. Air Force retired all of its RF-4Cs by 1995.

 Engines: Two General Electric J-79-GE-15s of 17,000 lbs. thrust each with afterburner